 Start Your Own Traditions

-Even if you cannot eat Christmas meals in Italy, you can start your own Christmas custom from around the world by incorporating some traditional Italian recipes into your holiday meals.
+Even if you cannot eat Christmas meals in Italy, you can start your own Christmas custom from around the world by incorporating some traditional Italian recipes into your holiday meals, pairing them with the perfect Christmas dinner wines.
 Serve them on your Christmas themed place settings with table decorations to match in an Italian pattern for a more authentic feel to your dining experience.